sorare/api/README.md

 ## OAuth / Login with Sorare

-If you want to make requests on behalf of other users you can rely on the [OAuth](https://oauth.net/2/) protocol.

-Please reach out to us first through our [Help Center](https://help.sorare.com/hc/en-us/requests/new) and ask us to generate you some OAuth credentials.

-We need:
+With our [OAuth](https://oauth.net/2/) API, users can sign-in to your service using their Sorare account, which allows you to request data on their behalf.

+In order to use our OAuth API, we will need to issue you a Client ID and Secret for your application.
+You can request one through our [Help Center](https://help.sorare.com/hc/en-us/requests/new) with the following information:

-- the name of your App
+- A unique name for your application
-- the callback URIs of your OAuth applications
-  - ex: `http://localhost:3000/auth/sorare/callback` (for dev) & `https://myapp.com/auth/sorare/callback` (for prod)
+- One or more callback URLs (e.g., `http://localhost:3000/auth/sorare/callback` for devevelopemnt & `https://myapp.com/auth/sorare/callback` for production)
-- the PNG version of your App logo
+- A logo for your application in PNG format

 ### OAuth Credentials

-Once manually validated, we'll provide you with:
+Once we validate your application, you will be provided with:

-- OAuth UID (or Client ID)
+- OAuth Client ID
 - OAuth Secret (keep this secret!)

 ### OAuth Scopes

-No specific scopes are available at the moment.
-All OAuth apps will be have the same privileges.

-They are allowed to:
+All OAuth applications are provided with one scope which allows access to the following:

-- Access user's nickname, avatar and wallet address
+- Basic user information, including their nickname, avatar, and wallet address
-- Access details about user's Cards, achievements and favourites
+- User's cards, achievements and favorites
-- Access details about user's auctions, offers and notifications
+- User's auctions, offers and notifications

-They are NOT allowed to:

-- Access user's email address
-- List user's future lineups, compose user's lineups, claim user's rewards
-- Bid on cards, sell user's Cards, make offers, accept offers or initiate a withdrawal
+The following are not accessible:

+- Email addresses
+- Future lineups and rewards
+- Claiming rewards
+- Bidding, selling, or making offers cards
+- Accepting offers or initiating withdrawals

 ### Access & Refresh Tokens